Analysis | What to Know About Serious Covid Vaccine Reactions

 • In the U.S., which is using vaccines from Pfizer-BioNTech, Moderna Inc. and Johnson & Johnson, the Centers for Disease Control and Prevention said that as of March 8, there were 1,637 reported deaths among inoculated people, a rate of 0.002%, and no evidence suggests a link.

-• Authorities in Hong Kong, who have mostly deployed a vaccine from China’s Sinovac Biotech Ltd., in early March reported three deaths among more than 130,000 people inoculated.
+• Authorities in Hong Kong, which has mostly deployed a vaccine from China’s Sinovac Biotech Ltd., have reported six deaths among more than 150,000 people inoculated.
 None have been connected to vaccines.

 2. What about the serious allergic reactions?
 What accounts for them?